18F/uswds-jekyll/pages/signup.md

 ## ARS Employees

 ARS employees can request a SCINet account by filling out a form on the ARS Sharepoint site (eAuthentication required).
 Anyone with a usda.gov email address working for ARS  should use this link to the ARS Employees form.
+It may take up to ten business days to create an account after the request is approved by the supervisor.

 Note: if you have a usda.gov email address but can’t access the ARS Employees form (e.g. if you are a summer intern), then your sponsor at ARS will need to complete the non-ARS Employee form.